-Pumpkin seeds are so good that I add them to many of my meals.
-The bonus nutrient value is that they are the only seed that is alkaline forming.
+Pumpkin seeds are so tasty and full of health benefits that I add them to many of my meals.
+The bonus nutrient value is that they are the only seed that is alkaline-forming.

 Did You Know?

 - Pumpkin seeds were discovered by archaeologists in caves in Mexico that date back to 7,000 B.C.

 - Are high in calories, about 559 calories per 100 g.

 - North American tribes were the very first to observe the particular miracle in the pumpkin seeds.

 - Pumpkin seeds are called ‘Pepitas’ in Mexico and they are the trademark of Mexican Cuisine.

 - Pumpkin seeds were very popular in ancient Greece.

 Terrasoul Superfoods Organic Pumpkin Seeds are unsalted and 100% organic are good for your health and for any diet.
 “USDA Certified Organic, Non-GMO, Raw, Gluten-Free, Vegan.
 Terrasoul Superfoods is a family-run business that sources the freshest and highest quality superfoods from all over the planet.
 Our mission is to make these amazing, healthy foods available to you at the lowest prices possible while paying our growers and employees fair wages.
 100% Money-Back Satisfaction Guarantee – We stand behind our products and offer a 30-day money back guarantee, backed by an outstanding customer service team.”
 Amazon.